|

 shrunken: a slender elf-woman, clad in simple white, whose gentle voice was soft

-and sad.
 'I pass the test,' she said. `I will

 diminish, and go into the West and remain Galadriel.'